Zydak/SSD1306Driver/README.md

 ### High Level Methods
 High level methods are functions that allow you to interface with SSD1306 display without having to know much about it's architecture.

-`ClearDisplay()`: Clears the entire display buffer by setting all pixels to OFF and immediately writes the cleared buffer to the display RAM.
+`ClearDisplay()`: Clears the entire display buffer by setting all pixels to OFF.

 `FillPage(uint8_t page, uint8_t value)`: Fills an entire page (8-pixel high row) with the specified byte value, where each bit in the value represents a vertical pixel column within that page.